sunbee/Slideshow/Readme.md

-## Multi-Quiz App with Custom HTML Nodes
+## Multi-Page Quiz in SPA with Custom HTML Nodes

 Advance slides and check the answer dynamically.
 Implementation has the following features:
 1. Each slide in the deck is in the **Slides** folder as an HTML page.